SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 }
 ```

-This entry right now only temporary, only required for the first boot.
+This entry right now is only temporary, only required for the first boot.
-The important part here aside from the ignore unused clock drivers is the
+The important part here, aside from ignoring unused clock drivers, is the
-`devicetree` line, which tells GRUB the path of the DTB should passed to the kernel.
+`devicetree` line, which tells GRUB the path of the DTB that should be passed to the kernel.
-But it is not there, so first, mount the root partition from NVMe SSD,
+But it’s not there, so first, mount the root partition from the NVMe SSD,
 and copy the DTB from the USB to the `/boot` folder.

 To make these changes permanent, we need to add the following line